NCIP/caarray/README.md

  *  Documentation Repository: http://github.com/NCIP/caarray-docs
  *  Mailing List: caarray_users-l@list.nih.gov

-An NCI hosted instance of caArray is publicly available at:
+The NCI-hosted instance of caArray has been retired but data is available for download.
+For more information, see

  * https://array.nci.nih.gov/caarray